google/codeworld/web/help/GuideUnit1.md

 *          '--------------------'
 ************************************

-When using this strategy, you will draw the smallest circles first, and then fill in the larger circles around them.
+When using this strategy, you will draw the smallest rings first, and then fill in the larger rings around them.

 ### Parenthesis counting